logston/vault-plugin-secrets-catzzz/README.md

-# Vault Mock Secrets Plugin
+# Vault Catzzz Secrets Plugin

-Mock is an example secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
+This is an example secrets engine plugin for [HashiCorp Vault](https://www.vaultproject.io/).
 It is meant for demonstration purposes only and should never be used in production.

 ## Usage